How to: Calibrating Your Flood Damage Restoration Moisture Meter

 Most digital pin-type meters come with a calibration device (aka – a moisture content standard (MCS)) designed specifically for the meter to measure the electrical resistance between its probes.

 To check the calibration of your pin-type meter, touch its pins to the MCS’s contact points and wait a few seconds.
 The meter should display a reading for a wood moisture equivalency of +/- 18% (in Protimeter Instruments).
-Measurements outside that range indicate there are other issues affecting the device and throwing off its readings.
+Measurements outside that range indicate other issues affecting the device and throwing off its readings.

 Pinless Moisture Meter Calibration